Jesper Svensson (bowler): 2025 season

 After a slow start to the 2025 season (no top-ten finishes in the first five events), Svensson made the top 25 in all five PBA World Series of Bowling events.
 His earnings put him over the $1 million mark for his career.

 On April 20, 2025, Svensson earned his 13th PBA Tour title and second major championship, winning the PBA Tournament of Champions as he did for his first major back in 2016.
 Qualifying as the top seed, Svensson defeated fellow lefty Jakob Butturff in his lone finals match, 221–197, to take the title and $100,000 top prize.

 On May 24, 2025, Svensson claimed his second $100,000 prize check of the season, winning the PBA Playoffs.
 He climbed from the #7 seed in the bracketed format, eventually defeating top seed E. J. Tackett in the "race to three points" final round, three games to one.

 Despite his slow start, Svensson finished the season second in earnings ($271,100) and seventh in points.

+Despite being just 4 years old at the turn of the century, Svensson ranked #15 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.

+2026 season

+On February 15, 2026, Svensson was named a captain's selection by Jason Belmonte for the USA vs. The World team match on April 4.